Novelty Search in Representational Space for Sample Efficient Exploration: Experimental setup and hyperparameters

 \section{Experimental setup and hyperparameters}

 For all of our experiments, we use a batch size of 64 and take 64 random steps transitions before beginning training.
 We also use the same discount factor for all experiments ($\gamma = 0.8$) and the same freeze interval for target parameters 1000.
-We also use a replay buffer of size 1000 in all experiments.
 The reason behind our low discount factor is due to the high density of non-stationary intrinsic rewards in our state.
-For all model-based abstract representation training, the following hyperparameters were all kept constant: minimum distance between consecutive states $\omega = 0.5$, slack ratio $\delta = 6$ and transition model dropout of $0.1$.
+We also use a replay buffer size corresponding to the maximum number of steps in each environment for all experiments.
+For all model-based abstract representation training, the following hyperparameters were all kept constant: minimum distance between consecutive states $\omega = 0.5$, slack ratio $\delta = 12$ and transition model dropout of $0.1$.
 For all experiments run with our novelty metric, we use $k = 5$ for our k-NN calculations.
+For all experiments that allows for forward planning and not explicitly mention depth $d$, we set planning depth $d = 5$.
 For abstract representation size ($n_{\mathcal{X}}$), we use a dimensionality of 2 for both labyrinth exploration tasks, a dimensionality of 4 for Acrobot, and finally a dimensionality of 3 for the multi-step maze.